 Data and information sharing is crucial to serving youth as effectively as possible.
 Many agencies and entities collect data.
-Effective data sharing can reduce duplicative efforts and provide information necessary to improving outcomes for children and families.
+Effective sharing of this data can reduce duplicative efforts and provide information necessary to improving outcomes for children and families.
 Data sharing not only improves day-to-day decisions for youth, but also can be critically important to locating youth who have gone missing from care and are at risk of becoming victims of trafficking.